 The World of Work Project View

-This activity can be very powerful, and a fair bit of its power derives from the fact that it’s not about changing anyone’s mind.
-It’s just about being exposed to people whose views are different to your own and reflecting and sharing, which is often a great way to start this type of de-polarizing activity.
+This self-revealed stereotypes activity can be very powerful.
+A fair bit of its power derives from the fact that it’s not about changing anyone’s mind.
+It’s just about being exposed to people whose views are different to your own.
+It’s about reflecting and sharing, which is often a great way to start this type of de-polarizing activity.

-Overall we think this activity is an excellent activity, but we’re not entirely sure how or when it would be used in the work context.
+Overall we think this activity is an excellent.
+But we’re not entirely sure how or when it would be used in the work context.
 We also wonder how willing groups would be to share their negative stereotypes with others in a competitive work environment.

 Despite this we think the activity could be very useful for certain culture change activities, for helping particularly siloed teams (or divisions) build bridges with each other and for us in the inclusion and diversity space.
 We wonder though if this activity might be most useful for teams to complete on their own as a way to build their “team self awareness”.
 We’d love to see this in action at some point, but have never used it ourselves.

-Though this activity derives from the world of family therapy, we actually learned about it from the work of the American charity, “Better Angels” who work on de-polarizing politics in the USA.
-You can learn more about their work from their website, here.
+This self-revealed stereotypes activity derives from the world of family therapy.
+We learned about it from the work of the American charity, “Better Angels”.
+They work on de-polarizing politics in the USA.
+You can learn more about their work from their website.